-If you are under a time crunch for your baby shower needs, Towels and Home can deliver products for a quick turnaround, whether you need onesies, bibs, towels, or napkins.
+If you are under a time crunch for your baby shower needs, Cotton Creations can deliver products for a quick turnaround, whether you need onesies, bibs, towels, or napkins.
 Our average order-to-ship period is two days and expedited shipping can be requested.

 Where to Have the Baby Shower

 There are so many different venues that would work well for a baby shower.
 Some popular venue options include:

 - A park

 When choosing the venue, your budget, the number of people who will be attending and the comfort of the mother-to-be should all be taken into consideration.

 Winnie the Pooh, princess, Noah’s Ark, butterflies and ladybugs, trucks and trains — there are so many baby shower themes to choose from.
 How do you choose one the guest of honor will love?
 Consider the following:

 - What is the theme of the nursery?
 Have the parents-to-be selected a theme for the baby’s nursery?
 If so, using that theme for the baby shower is an excellent idea.
 You already know the parents will love the theme of the shower because it’s one they picked out.
 Plus, all of the baby shower decorations can be upcycled and used as decorations for the little one’s room.

 - Choose a gender-specific theme.
 Do you know the sex of the baby?
 If so, consider using that as a jumping-off point for the shower theme.

 For example, baby shower themes for boys might include: